Mor-analyze/Driver-Performance-Analysis/README.md

 ## 3. Data Quality Checks

-During data validation, missing values were identified in the `driver_id` field across multiple tables, including `trips`, `fuel_purchases`, and `safety_incidents`.
+- Identifying missing values in critical fields

-Since `driver_id` is a critical key used to attribute performance metrics, the following steps were taken:
+- Checking for duplicate records using primary keys

-- Records with missing `driver_id` in the `trips` table were excluded, as they could not be reliably assigned to any driver and would distort driver-level analysis.
+- Validating data types and logical values (e.g., non-negative cost and distance values)
-- For related tables (`fuel_purchases`, `safety_incidents`), records were only included if they could be linked to a valid `trip_id` with a known `driver_id`.
+- During data validation, missing values were identified in the `driver_id` field across multiple tables, including `trips`, `fuel_purchases`, and `safety_incidents`.
+Since `driver_id` is a critical key used to attribute performance metrics, Records with missing `driver_id` were excluded, as they could not be reliably assigned to any driver and would distort driver-level analysis.
 - This ensured that all cost and incident data used in the analysis were correctly attributed to drivers.

 The impact of removing these records was assessed and found to be minimal relative to the total dataset size.
 All exclusions were documented to maintain transparency.